casimp/lightct/README.md

 Installation
 ------------

 Installing lightct is easily done using pip.
-Assuming it is installed, just run the following from the command-line:
+Assuming you have pip installed, just run the following from the command-line:

 ```
 pip install lightct